 For one global mining leader — operating across 35 countries with 60,000 employees — scarcity wasn’t just financial.
 It was human.

 Their internal team faced mounting challenges: rising incident volumes, expanding digital infrastructure, and the ever-present safety implications of operational downtime.
-Like many enterprises, they couldn’t simply double their staff or expand budgets indefinitely.
+Like many enterprises, they couldn't simply double their staff or expand budgets indefinitely — a classic scenario where organizations must weigh build vs buy cybersecurity decisions to maximize their security investments.
 Instead, they needed leverage.

 That’s where SecureOps came in.